UPCOMING PROGRAM: July '17 IDEX FELLOWSHIP

 1 Day (Bangalore, India)

 IDEX thrives on the spirit of community.
 That's why our fellowship experience is centered around the 'cohort'.
 We value diversity as well as passion.
 We also believe the unique perspectives and experiences of each fellow leads to greater impact in the field.
-Over the past five years of running IDEX, we've narrowed in on some key indicators and qualities that let us know if we're a good fit for you.
+Over the past seven years of running IDEX, we've narrowed in on some key indicators and qualities that let us know if we're a good fit for you.

 Are willing to embrace ambiguity head on, seek opportunities to learn and share your experiences with others.